Table of Contents

 Furthermore, like many household robotic vacuums, some robotic pool vacuum cleaners can create a digital map of a pool to ensure every square inch is cleaned during any given vacuuming session.

 Of course, this type of automation comes with a price.
-Robotic pool vacuum cleaners can cost upwards of $1,000.
+The best robotic pool vacuum cleaners cost upwards of $1,000.

 How Much Do Pool Vacuum Cleaners Cost?

-There’s a lot of variation between the three different types of pool vacuum cleaner.
-Although you will likely find some outside such a range, here are the prices you can expect.
+There’s a lot of variation between the three different types of pool vacuum cleaners.
+For above-ground pools, you can buy more affordable manual pool vacuums for as little as $25-$50.
+However, if you want a top-of-the-line robotic pool vacuum that can climb the walls of your in-ground pool, then you’ll need to pay at least $1,000 for a quality model.
+Although you will likely find some outside the range below, here are the prices you can expect.

 - Automatic Pool Vacuum Cleaners – $300 to $700